Before you start laughing and think this is a joke (or too disgusted to keep reading), hear me out.

 2. You’ll then need to fill out a health questionnaire, similar to what a blood donor would have to answer.

 3. If you pass the health questionnaire, you’ll be asked to attend a clinical interview.

 4. You’ll complete a blood and stool screening.
 This will determine if you have any infectious pathogens.

 6. After 60 days, you will complete another round of a health assessment and blood/stool screens.

 If you pass, the stool will is sent to patients across the United States.
 You can continue to donate after.

 Though selling your poop might not be as glamorous as other side hustles, you’re also helping save the lives of others.

 C. diff can cause extreme diarrhea and cramping, which neither are fun even when they’re mild cases.
 Other symptoms include nausea, fever, dehydration, and rapid heart rate.

-Instead of looking at this side hustle as just a way to make extra cash, look at it as a way to give back to complete strangers all over the country who are fighting to regain their health back.
+Instead of looking at this side hustle as just a way to make extra cash, look at it as a way to give back to strangers all over the country who are fighting to regain their health again.

 Would you sell your poop?